whutabarat-sheffield/uos-drilling-wh/abyss/src/abyss/mqtt/publishers/MIGRATION.md

 ## Backwards Compatibility

-The old `uos_publish_wrapper.py` script automatically redirects to the new module, ensuring zero downtime during migration.
+A compatibility wrapper can be created to redirect old scripts to the new module, ensuring zero downtime during migration.
+The wrapper would need to be implemented to support legacy command-line interfaces.

 ## Command Line Changes